-- The Council's vision and promises up to November 2018 were set out in its Corporate Plan, and was replaced by the Council Plan for the remainder of the year, which was approved by Council on 20 November 2018.
-The Corporate Plan and Council Plan sets out the actions that the Council has committed to undertake to deliver on its promises with progress against these reviewed annually.
-The Sevenoaks District Community Plan covers the period from 2013-28.
+- The Council's vision and promises are set out in its Council Plan which was approved by Council on 20 November 2018.
+The Council Plan sets out the actions that the Council has committed to undertake to deliver on its promises.
+The Sevenoaks District Community Plan Priorities document covers the period from 2019-22.
 Every three years the Community Plan is comprehensively reviewed in consultation with residents and other interested stakeholders.
-A three-year action plan is agreed with partners at each review point, with the action plan covering the period from 2016 to 2019.
 Progress against each of the actions is reviewed quarterly with an Annual Report produced each year. - The existing plans above are subject to considerable Member review and challenge by Cabinet, or the appropriate Advisory/Scrutiny Committee and ultimately by the full Council.
-The governance arrangements continued to operate well during the year.
-The arrangements include an Audit Committee, whose terms of reference is consistent with CIPFA standards.
+The governance arrangements put in place on 21 May 2019 operated well during the year.
+The arrangements continue to include an Audit Committee, whose terms of reference is consistent with CIPFA standards.
 The promises and priorities within the plans are also cascaded to individuals within the Council through Service Plans and individual action plans via the staff appraisal process.

-- Policy and decision-making is facilitated through reports from Officers to Cabinet and Council.
+- Policy and decision-making is facilitated through reports from officers to Cabinet and Council.
 Each Cabinet Member has responsibility for a specific portfolio and will take decisions on matters relevant to that portfolio.
 Each portfolio also has an Advisory Committee, which will consider officer reports in advance of them being considered by Cabinet and provide their recommendations on the policy direction or decision making of the Cabinet or Council.
 The Scrutiny Committee has the opportunity to 'call-in' the decisions of Cabinet and to recommend changes to decisions or policies. - The Council's Constitution specifies the roles and responsibilities of Members and Officers and the financial and procedural rules for the efficient and effective discharge of the Council's business. - Implementation of established policies, procedures, laws and regulations and good practice is achieved through: